fdefelici/vs-funreal/FUnreal/overview.md

 `FUnreal` is an extension for **Visual Studio** with the aim of improve workflow of **Unreal Engine** **C++ developers**.

-Basically if you've got to the point where you write all your code in one file just because the hassle of adding new files to the project (here I am :raised_hand:), this extension if for you :wink:.
+Basically if you've got to the point where you write all your code in one file just because the hassle of adding new files to the project (here I am :raised_hand:), this extension is for you :wink:.

 ![FUnreal context menu example](docs/images/intro.png) *Just a taste of FUnreal in action*